icgc-dcc/dcc-docs/docs/download/downloading_data.md

 #### Download Data Instructions

-1. Find your data of interest at https://dcc.icgc.org/repositories (click on 'EGA'  repository).
-Click on "Download Files" and download manifest file.
+1. Find your data of interest at [https://dcc.icgc.org/repositories](https://dcc.icgc.org/repositories) (click on `EGA` repository).
+Click on `Download Files` and download manifest file.
     ![Download-EGA-Manifest](images/download-ega-manifest.png)

-2. The downloaded manifest file is actually a shell script and you will need to edit some variables in it before running the script
+2\.
+The downloaded manifest file is actually a shell script and you will need to edit some variables in it before running the script
     - enter your EGA username
     - enter your EGA password
     - enter the directory you want to download files to